-Power purchase agreements (PPAs) are the best way for a company to support the development of new clean energy while meeting its corporate sustainability targets.
+Power purchase agreements (PPAs) are one way for a company to support the development of new clean energy while meeting its corporate sustainability targets.
 But sometimes, offsite PPAs can make commitments to clean energy also pay off financially.

 In a PPA, a creditworthy offtaker (such as a corporation) agrees to pay a fixed price for an anticipated volume of electricity over a defined term from a renewable energy installation such as a wind farm.
 Thanks to increasingly low prices for renewables—combined with available tax subsidies—the offtaker can potentially lock in a rate that remains below wholesale electricity market prices.
 Offsite PPAs are also referred to as a “fixed for floating” swap, or contract for differences, because whenever the volatile market price for electricity outpaces the fixed price of the PPA, the offtaker benefits.
 However, it is important to note that offsite PPAs are subject to equal risks which buyers should carefully consider before engaging in a PPA.